joelcorey/getstuff/readme.md

 ## Why?

-Searches Craigslist for information, saves times, absolute minimal user interface.
+- Searches Craigslist for information
+- Saves times
+- Minimal user interface.

+## Tested on
+-  Tested working on Antergos Linux.

 ## Requirements

-Docker, docker-compose
+- Docker, docker-compose

 ## Installation
 In the root directory: "docker-compose up".
 This will fetch all files.

 ## Use

-In your web browser of choice navigate to: localhost/getjob localhost/getjoblocal localhost/getcarlocal
+In your web browser of choice navigate to:
+- localhost/getjob
+- localhost/getjoblocal
+- localhost/getcarlocal